nexiality/documentation/release/nexial-core-v1.2.changelog.md

 ### General
-- fixed #data sheet updation in output file with current values from the execution context.
+- fixed #data sheet update in output file with current values from the execution context.
 - fix to save #data sheet values in sorted order.
 - updated with nexial-seeknow-1.0.jar
 - fixed internal logic to handle the insertion of Excel rows that avoids the infamous "unreadable content" error.
 The